 - Produces a win-win outcome - in a tribunal, someone always loses - and even if you 'win', you will not always get what you want from the process.

 - Leaves you and the claimant in control - you reach an agreement that has been agreed by both of you, while in the tribunal, the decision is taken out of your hands.

 - Resolves the dispute to suit what both you and the claimant want, rather than what the tribunal has the power to award - for example, you could agree to provide an agreed reference, which might be more helpful to the claimant than a large cash sum.

 - Avoids the formality of a hearing - although the tribunal is more informal than most courts, most people are unfamiliar and uncomfortable with legal processes.

-- Early settlement preserves the working relationship - tribunal claims inevitably damage working relationships, pre claim conciliation offers greater opportunity for preserving and restoring the working relationship.
+- Early settlement preserves the working relationship - tribunal claims inevitably damage working relationships, early conciliation offers greater opportunity for preserving and restoring the working relationship.